 IN JANUARY, when the air is calm, the trees glisten with snow, and the ground crunches under foot, I enjoy taking Lily the Beagle for brisk walks.
 Would you like to see what we see when we tour the gardens here?
 Walk with us.

 The garden is even more dashing when viewed from my upstairs guest-room.
 In summer, the boxwood hedges form ribbons of green around the beds of fragrant roses.
-In winter, it makes a strong architectural statement.
+In winter, they make a strong architectural statement.

 And incidentally, I achieved most of my boxwood from cuttings.
 It is a cinch to propagate.